gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 This was what the gang had been waiting for.
 They bunched together as the older Darpani took his brother's hand and started toward the steps I had just climbed.
 One of the gang picked up a rock.
-Another slipped a length of bamboo from under his robe.  "*Naneen!*" one of the Coriandi boys said loudly, mis-pronouncing the insult.
+Another slipped a length of bamboo from under his robe.  "*Naneen!*" one of the Coriandi boys said loudly, mispronouncing the insult.

 The younger Darpani boy trembled.
 Even if his older brother hadn't steadied